pycharming/lantern_aws/README.md

 ##### Launching a cloud master

+[XXX: updating these instructions for Linode is pending, because I'm still figuring out how to make it more like the others.
+For the time being, some known differences:

+- Linode Ubuntu 14.04 machines don't come with `curl` installed.  `apt-get install curl` before trying to install Salt should fix this.

+- In Linode you need to set a default root password.
+This doesn't play well with `update.py`, and password login will get disabled the first time you run Salt highstate.
+Therefore, after having launched your cloudmaster, you need to upload your SSH key there (e.g. `ssh-copy-id root@<your cloudmaster's IP>`) before running `update.py`.

+- I don't yet know whether private networking and/or IPv6 need to be explicitly enabled.

+/XXX]

 Currently this is a manual process.

  - Launch a VPS of the size you want in the provider and datacenter you want (2GB is currently recommended for production ones).
 Some considerations: